[Opinion] Tweaking the EU enlargement process - a view from Kosovo

 Author bio

-Mimoza Ahmetaj is the ambassador of Kosovo to the EU, and former Kosovo minister for EU integration.
+Mimoza Ahmetaj is the ambassador of Kosovo to the Council of Europe in Strasbourg, former ambassador to the EU, and previously minister for EU integration.

 Disclaimer